 - Who is responsible for these problems?
 What moral principles, goals, and virtues should guide our response to these problems?

 - As seen with the Mongolian herdsmen, the impact of global climate change is felt in the very culture and spirituality of persons and groups.
-How might spirituality be a resource in addressing global climate change?
+What impact might global climate change have on the spirits and life meanings of other people on Earth?
+How are the world's religions responding to global climate change?

 - As the climate of Mongolia changes, the herdsmen must act to save their lives.
 How can we act in our communities to mitigate climate change and save lives?